Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that a list of words as input and prints only words that appear exactly once.
 14-findthatword
-: a script that displays containing a pattern from a file
+: a script that displays containing a pattern from a file 15-countthatword
+: a script that displays the number of lines that contain a pattern from a file